adi1985s/allegro-notifier/README.md

 $ cd allegro-notifier && composer install
 $ cp .env.example .env
 ```
 Now edit Your .env configuration file.
-Please fill all "ALLEGRO_%" variables with proper values.
+Please fill all variables with ALLEGRO_ prefix.
+Allegro-notifier uses api token to read-only purposes from Allegro WebAPI.
 More informations about allegro webapi tokens: http://allegro.pl/webapi/?lang=en

 After that You are ready to download categories.